unswmedicine/anzard/manual/_posts/0000-01-03-navigating.md

 ---
 {% include JB/setup %}

-Once you are logged in you will see a page with two tabs, allowing you to switch between data entry and batch mode.
-Click on the tab to switch between them.
+Once you are logged in you will see a page with three tabs, allowing you to switch between data entry and batch mode, and to also view submitted Cycle IDs.
+Click on the tabs to switch between them.
 * **Data Entry Forms** - this is for users who prefer to enter their records one at a time through the web interface.
 * **Batch Uploads** - this is for users who prefer to provide their records in batch mode by uploading a CSV file.
+* **Submitted Cycle IDs** - this allows a user to view the Cycle IDs that have been submitted to their approved Clinics by any user in the system.

 From any page you also have access to the following:
 * **Home** returns you to the home page (which is the data entry forms tab)